 When Barack Obama moved from Chicago to the White House in January of 2009, he brought with him his wife, Michelle; daughters, Malia and Sasha; Portuguese water dog, Bo; and personal chef, Sam.
 That Sam the personal chef, who had been working for the Obamas in Chicago for several years, was included in this move to our nation's capital emphasizes the growth and importance of personal chef careers.
 And nowadays, it's not just presidents that have personal chefs; at a price tag of $350-$450 a week including groceries, the personal chef trend is surprisingly middle class.

-The easiest and most direct way to become a personal chef is to seek out a culinary degree program that offers applicable coursework in its curriculum.
+One way to learn how to become a personal chef is to seek out a culinary degree program that offers applicable coursework in its curriculum.
 In addition to knowing how to cook, personal chefs should also be equipped with the skills to run their own businesses.
 Culinary schools offer coursework in subjects ranging from foundational cooking and baking to cost control and pricing to communication skills.

 If the food service industry is new to you, culinary degree programs provide the foundation you need to change careers.
 Programs range from six-month certificates and one-year diplomas to two-year associate's and four-year bachelor's degrees, so you can choose the program that best fits your needs and time available.

 If you've got previous kitchen experience but want to hone your skills and boost your resume in order to land a personal chef job, consider an accelerated program designed for professional chefs.
 These programs offer business training and advanced skills in a compressed time frame.